-RatingsDirect®

-Summary:
+RatingsDirect® Summary:

-Alaska Municipal Bond Bank; General Obligation; Moral Obligation

-Primary Credit Analyst:
+Alaska Municipal Bond Bank; Appropriations Primary Credit Analyst:

-Gabriel J Petek, CFA, San Francisco (1) 415-371-5042; gabriel.petek@standardandpoors.com
+Gabriel J Petek, CFA, San Francisco (1) 415-371-5042; gabriel.petek@standardandpoors.com Secondary Contact:

-Secondary Contact:

 David G Hitchcock, New York (1) 212-438-2022; david.hitchcock@standardandpoors.com

 Table Of Contents

 Rationale

 Outlook

 Related Criteria And Research

 Summary:

-Alaska Municipal Bond Bank; General Obligation; Moral Obligation
+Alaska Municipal Bond Bank; Appropriations

 Credit Profile

-US\$155.065 mil GO and rfdg bnds (Ala ska) ser 2015 THREE due 10/01/2044
+US\$63.29 mil GO and rfdg bnds ser 2016 SER 2 due 12/01/2035

-Long Term Rating AA+/Negative New
+Long Term Rating AA/Negative New

 Alaska Mun Bnd Bank, Alaska

 Alaska

-Alaska Mun Bnd Bank (Alaska) GO and l rfdg bnds (Alaska) ser 2015 THREE due 10/01/204 4

-Long Term Rating AA+/Negative Outlook Revised

 Alaska Mun Bnd Bank GO

-Unenhanced Rating AA+(SPUR)/Negative Outlook Revised
+Unenhanced Rating AA(SPUR)/Negative Affirmed

 Rationale

-Standard & Poor's Ratings Services revised its outlook to negative from stable on Alaska Municipal Bond Bank's (AMBB) debt following the outlook revision on the state.
-In addition, Standard & Poor's assigned its 'AA+' long-term rating, and negative outlook, to AMBB's \$155.1 million of general obligation (GO) bonds, 2015 series three.
-At the same time, Standard & Poor's affirmed its 'AA+' long-term rating and underlying rating (SPUR) on AMBB's debt outstanding.
-The bond bank is a public corporation of, and benefits from certain credit support by, the state of Alaska (AAA/Negative).
+Standard & Poor's Ratings Services assigned its 'AA' rating and negative outlook to Alaska Municipal Bond Bank's (AMBB) \$63.3 million in general obligation (GO) and refunding bonds, 2016 series two.
+In addition, we affirmed our 'AA' long-term rating and negative outlook on AMBB's existing debt.
+The bond bank is a public corporation of, and benefits from certain credit support by, the state of Alaska (AA+/Negative).

 The ratings reflect our view of the strength of the appropriation pledge and the legislature's demonstrated commitment to include the appropriation in the state's annual operating budget.

 The bonds are issued under AMBB's 2005 general bond resolution, which includes a standing appropriation feature that we view as integral to the strength of the bond program.
 Each year, the AMBB is required to submit a budget request to the state for an appropriation to replenish the debt service reserve (DSR) to its defined level if there is a draw because of borrower default.
-As it has each year since 2009, in fiscal 2016, the legislature included and the governor signed, within the enacted operating budget, an open-ended appropriation to AMBB's reserve in the event of a borrower default.
-The legislature also appropriated any excess AMBB earnings to the AMBB rather than retain the funds for the state government.
+As it has each year since 2009, the legislature included and the governor signed, in fiscal 2016, within the enacted operating budget, an open-ended appropriation to AMBB's reserve in the event of a borrower default.
 With the fiscal 2016 operating budget, the state has now included for eight consecutive years a standing appropriation in its operating budget to replenish the reserve should it be used and brought to below the required level.
+The appropriation is also included in the governor's budget proposal for fiscal 2017.
+In recent years, the legislature has also appropriated any excess AMBB earnings to the AMBB rather than retain the funds for the state government.

 We understand that, in practice, AMBB requires loan payment seven business days in advance of bond debt service, and in the event of a default by one or more of its underlying local government borrowers, it would coordinate with state administrative staff to implement the appropriation and would draw upon the DSR as debt service was due, which would immediately be replenished by the state.
 (It would simultaneously pursue a remedy to the default through its authority to intercept state aid payments to the borrowing government as provided for in state statute.)
 And because the debt repayments by local governments occur on a rolling basis throughout the year, the standing appropriation allows AMBB to replenish and to maintain the DSR balance at its required level.
-Related to this credit strength, in our view, is the diversity of the pool provided by the 31 borrowers under the 2005 bond bank program.
+Related to this credit strength, in our view, is the diversity of the pool provided by the 37 borrowers, after the 2016 series two bonds are

+issued, under the 2005 bond bank program.